UtrechtUniversity/DrRods/README.md

 relatively fast on a large iRODS ICAT database, and it keeps track of file paths via an efficient in-memory data structure.

-Link to [More detailed descriptions](./docs/index.md) (per program explanation of purpose and caveats).
+See [more detailed descriptions](./docs/index.md) for an explanation of the purpose and caveats related to each program.

 ## Installation
 The tools can be installed on an iRODS provider server.